AdobeDocs/commerce-testing/src/pages/functional-testing-framework/backward-incompatible-changes.md

 description: Learn about major chnages to the Functional Testing Framework that may require specific action to ensure third-party tests continue working as expected with Adobe Commerce and Magento Open Source tests.
 ---

-# MFTF 3.0.0 backward incompatible changes
+# Backward incompatible changes

-This page highlights backward incompatible changes between releases that have a major impact and require detailed explanation and special instructions to ensure third-party tests continue working with Magento core tests.
+This page highlights backward incompatible changes between releases that have a major impact and require detailed explanation and special instructions to ensure third-party tests continue working with core tests.

 ## Minimum supported PHP version changes

-We changed the minimum PHP version requirement from 7.0 to 7.3.
-Because of the PHP version requirement change, this MFTF version only supports Magento 2.4 or later.
+We changed the minimum PHP version requirement 7.4.
+Because of the PHP version requirement change, this version of the framework only supports Adobe Commerce and Magento Open Source 2.4 or later.

 ## Folder structure changes